 2. Student to submit any documentation that may support their discretionary assessment extension request (includes, but not limited to doctors certificate, assessment drafts or evidence of progress, evidence of group-work difficulties) if applicable.

-- Higher education special consideration - General used for;
+Higher education special consideration - General

 - extension of assessment due date

 - attendance requirement consideration.

 Note: students can no longer apply for grade consideration as a type of special consideration

 A student who is unfit to attend or complete an end-of-semester examination due to acute illness or exceptional cause beyond their control may apply for deferred final assessment.

 Applications for Special Consideration - Deferred Examination will only be considered on the following grounds;

 - Medical reasons: e.g., hospital admission, serious injury, severe asthma, severe anxiety or depression.
 Does not include minor illness such as a mild cold.